H&R Block, TurboTax Accused Of Obstructing Access To Free Tax Filing

 The IRS announced on Friday that it had convened a team of senior leaders to review "concerns raised about the Free File program."
 A week earlier, ProPublica notes, the IRS had called Free File a "successful program and partnership that's benefited millions of taxpayers."

-The Treasury Inspector General for Tax Administration, which is the IRS's independent oversight group, says it will also investigate Free File.
+The Treasury Inspector General for Tax Administration, which is the IRS' independent oversight group, says it will also investigate Free File.

 And now, both Democrats and Republicans on the Senate Finance Committee want to know whether the program is accomplishing what it's supposed to.
-Committee chairman Chuck Grassley (R-Iowa) and ranking member Ron Wyden (D-Oregon) sent a letter on Monday to IRS Commissioner Charles Rettig expressing concerns, The Hill reports.
+Committee chairman Chuck Grassley, R-Iowa, and ranking member Ron Wyden, D-Ore., sent a letter on Monday to IRS Commissioner Charles Rettig expressing concerns, The Hill reports.

 "We request that you review the IRS' memorandum of understanding with the program's participants ... to ensure industry compliance, and take any necessary actions to ensure the integrity and purpose of the Free File program, including amending the memorandum as necessary to bar whatever deceptive acts and practices the IRS might uncover as a result of its investigation," they wrote.

-Sen. Elizabeth Warren (D-Mass.) introduced a bill in 2017 that would order the IRS to create its own free online tax prep and filing, and ban the agency from working with the tax prep companies.
+Sen. Elizabeth Warren, D-Mass., introduced a bill in 2017 that would order the IRS to create its own free online tax prep and filing and would ban the agency from working with the tax-prep companies.

 In a tweet Friday, Warren said the Federal Trade Commission should investigate whether "hiding Free File is unfair & deceptive, and if the companies colluded to rip off taxpayers.
 And IRS should end its agreements with them & get refunds for taxpayers who paid for services because of these abuses."